guido57/ESP32-power-meter/README.md

 for the complete .yaml file see [ct_power_clamp_test.yaml](esphome/ct_power_clamp_test.yaml )

+# Prepare the development environment

+In addition to knowing something about ESPHome, to build this project you need to:

+* install a local instance of [ESPHome Command Line](https://esphome.io/guides/installing_esphome#linux) (the development environment)
+* I strongly suggest to install [Visual Studio Code](https://code.visualstudio.com/) but I suppose you can also use your favorite code editor
+* if you don't have it yet, install a local instance of [Home Assistant](https://www.home-assistant.io/installation/) in a computer of your choice (I strongly suggest a [dedicated Raspberry PI](https://www.home-assistant.io/installation/#diy-with-raspberry-pi))
+* download this repository in a folder of your choice.
+Not to mix things, I only suggest you to avoid the directory where you installed the ESPHome Command Line.
+  For instance you could install:
+  * The ESPHome Command line into /home/you/esphome
+  * Your ESPHome component into /home/you/ESP32-power-meter

 ## Build and install the esphome firmware

 ### Activate the Python virtual environment